generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 	- Fixed issue where factory.Create<IUnitOFWork, ISession>() did not set the sql dialect.(0.3.0)
 	- Minimise the use of reflections in session and uow extensions  (0.3.4)
 	- Add IComparable constraint to TPk (0.3.5)
+	- Bug fixes and improved the collections not to be static (0.3.8)
+	- For Asp.Net constructor injection of session insured that a uow in session or command reopened the connection if it is closed.
+(0.3.9)
 - 0.4.x (In Progres)
 	- Add where and parameter paramateres into uow and session  extensions.
 And expand Repository.
 (In Progress)
     - Make plan IEntity queries use pure dapper but maybe use FastCRUD SQL builder?
 (In Progress)